 Our lesson on the dark history of Nuremberg was now over.
 And the mood brightened as we reached the old centre of the city, with its massive city wall still partly intact.
 Much of the ancient city centre is still standing, despite the Allied bombing, and to the casual visitor, it seems much like any other historic German city.

 It was market day, and the large market square was filled with stalls selling everything from fresh fruit and house plants to local beer and bratwurst.
 And just to confirm which side won the war, the strip of shops lining the square included that flag-bearer of American culture, McDonald’s.

 Of course, it was all happening under the towering presence of the city’s cathedral, the Church of Our Lady, or Frauenkirche.
 Other churches and stately buildings filled the nearby streets, as well as shops and places to have a schnitzel and a stein of beer.

 Touring Europe is always a history lesson.
-But while its history reaches back into the millennia, it also includes events that still strike an emotional chord in those old enough to remember World War II and its aftermath.
+But while its history reaches back into the millennia, it also includes events that still strike an emotional chord in those old enough to remember World War II.
 That included many of us on this Viking cruise.

-This chapter was one of the darkest in Europe’s history, and one we might like to forget.
+The history of Nuremburg is one of the darkest chapters in the history of Europe, and one we might like to forget.
 But seeing it for myself, walking the ground where it happened, helped me understand it a little more deeply.
 I might not have picked Nuremberg as a destination if I’d planned the itinerary myself, but I’m glad I went.